 - Digestive enzyme function

-Whilst your body doesn’t rely solely on magnesium to absorb calcium, without it, calcium can become toxic and deposit itself in soft tissues, kidneys, arteries and cartilage rather than in your bones where it has the greatest benefit.
+Your body doesn’t rely solely on magnesium to absorb calcium.
+However, without it calcium can become toxic and deposit itself in soft tissues, kidneys, arteries and cartilage rather than in your bones where it has the greatest benefit.

 However, certain minerals and vitamins are more suitable to take for particular purposes.
 For example, different vitamins and minerals work together and are best for different reasons including: